Table of contentsClick link to navigate to the desired location

 - Humanoid robots – modern androids like Sophia or Ameca have realistic expressions, but still seem a bit "off."
 Their movements are sometimes too smooth or, conversely, jerky, which creates an eerie feeling.

 - Animated films – in the 2000s, studios began experimenting with photorealistic computer animation, and this was not always successful.
-For example, characters from films like The Polar Express (2004), Beowulf (2007), or Final Fantasy: The Spirits Within (2001) look realistic, but their eyes seem "empty," and their expressions are not lively enough, causing discomfort.
+For example, characters from The Polar Express (2004), Beowulf (2007), or Final Fantasy: The Spirits Within (2001) look realistic, but their eyes seem "empty," and their expressions are not lively enough, causing discomfort.

 - Wax figures – they perfectly replicate a person's appearance, but due to their lifeless gaze and lack of lively expressions, many people feel discomfort around them.